Khaleda Zia: Charges and imprisonment in 2018

 On 3 July 2008, during the 2007–08 caretaker government rule, ACC had filed a graft case, accusing Zia and five others of misappropriating over Tk 2.1 crore that had come from a foreign bank as grants for orphans.
-According to the case, on 9 June 1991, $1.255M (Tk 4.45 crore) grant was transferred from United Saudi Commercial Bank to Prime Minister's Orphanage Fund - a fund that was created by then Prime Minister Zia shortly before the transfer of the grant as part of the embezzlement scheme.
+According to the case, on 9 June 1991, a $1.255M (Tk 4.45 crore) grant was transferred from United Saudi Commercial Bank to the Prime Minister's Orphanage Fund – a fund that was created by then Prime Minister Zia shortly before the transfer of the grant as part of the embezzlement scheme.
 On 5 September 1993, she issued a Tk 2.33 crore cheque from the Prime Minister's Orphanage Fund to the Zia Orphanage Trust on the pretext of building an orphanage in Bogra.
 By April 2006, the deposited amount grew to Tk 3.37 crore with accrued interest.
 In April, June and July 2006, some of the money was transferred to bank accounts of three other accused – Salimul, Mominur and Sharfuddin – through different transactions.
 On 15 February 2007, Tk 2.10 crore was withdrawn through pay orders from two of the FDR accounts.
 Zia was accused of misappropriating that money by transferring the amount from a public fund to a private one.

-On 8 February 2018, during the Awami League government rule, Zia was sentenced to prison for five years in that corruption case.
-Mobile phone jammers were installed at Bakshibazar court premises ahead of the verdict.
+On 8 February 2018, during the Awami League government's rule, Zia was sentenced to prison for five years in that corruption case.
+Mobile phone jammers were installed at the Bakshibazar court premises ahead of the verdict.
 Her party claimed that the verdict was politically biased.
 Zia was sent to the Old Dhaka Central Jail after the verdict.
 She was imprisoned as the sole inmate at the jail since all the inmates had been transferred to the newly built Dhaka Central Jail in Keraniganj in 2016.
-On 11 February 2018, Dhaka Special Judge's Court 5 directed the authorities of Dhaka Central Jail to provide first class division to Zia.
+On 11 February 2018, Dhaka Special Judge's Court 5 directed the authorities of Dhaka Central Jail to provide first-class division to Zia.
 On 31 October 2018, the High Court raised her jail term to 10 years after ACC pleaded for a revision.